-I've created a PR to fix it which will be part of v0.9.14.
+I've created a PR to fix it which will probably get merged soon and will be part of v0.9.14.
 For now I just use my own MathOptInterface version when I run my benchmark tests.

 Wait you wanna know what happened?
 Okay so the constraints were stored in a dictionary and collecting the keys of a dictionary is not specified as a dictionary doesn't have an ordering.
 The fix is simply to use an OrderedDict.

 I haven't coded much last week it was more like debugging, discussing, opening the issue and the pull request.

 I'm one of those developers who likes to debug with

 println and fellow students would probably agree that I never got used to work with all features an IDE provides.
 I mostly use it as an editor and a file explorer.

 Some of the bugs mentioned above where harder to track down and